cisco/mindmeld/docs/source/blueprints/home_assistant.rst

 8. Parser Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^

-Since the home assistant application does not use multiple entities, we do not have any parser configuration.
+The home assistant application does not have relationships between entities in the application's queries, we therefore do not need a parser configuration.
+As the applications evolves, such entity relationships will form and referring to :doc:`Language Parser <../userguide/parser>` will be helpful on building out such a parser configuration.

 9. Using the Question Answerer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since the home assistant does not use knowledge base, we do not have any question answerer.
+The :doc:`Question Answerer <../userguide/kb>` component in Workbench is mainly used within dialogue state handlers for retrieving information from the knowledge base.
+Since the home assistant application does not use a knowledge base, a question answerer component is not needed.

 10. Testing and Deployment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^